 The Cabernet Sauvignon is the French varietal origin most cultivated worldwide from Italy to U.S.A. through Chile, Argentina, South Africa, Australia, and even China.
 It’s the dominant grape variety in blends of wines from the left bank of Bordeaux (Medoc, Graves) and proportionately more reduced on the right bank (Saint Emilion, Pomerol and some appellations like Southwest Buzet).
 This grape variety adapts very well to different soil types and climates.

 The Cabernet Sauvignon gives full-bodied, tannic wines bringing out a beautiful freshness on the finish.
 The pure vinification is very rarely made in France, unlike other countries in the new world.
 The wines from this grape variety lend themselves well to aging.

 Theses wines match dishes with red meat, game and stews.

 Ideally they have to be served between 16 ° and 18 °.

-It brings roundness and smoothness with a lots of fruity taste as cherry, raspberry etc.
+Round and smooth with a lots of different fruity tastes as cherry, raspberry etc.

-Food pairing: With its common tannic structure, The Merlot lends itself to many culinary matches as white meat, BBQ, Pizza, dishes cooked with tomato sauce, etc. Ideally we serve these wines between 14 ° and 16 °.
+Food pairing: With its tannic structure, the Merlot matches with white meat, BBQ, Pizza, dishes cooked with tomato sauce, etc. Ideally we serve it between 14 ° and 16 °.

 Enjoy your tasting!